 Patrick’s upcoming book, titled, “Digital Humanitarians: How Big Data Changes the Face of Disaster Response”, charts the rise of Digital Humanitarians from the Haiti Earthquake to present day.
 The book will relay inspiring, real life stories of how digital volunteers are changing humanitarian response.

-Get the full Sign up for our newsletter to be the first to know about future events and crowdchats.
+Get the full #crowdchat schedule as we head to Crowdsourcing Week Global’ 14 in Singapore.
+Sign up for our newsletter to be the first to know about future events and crowdchats.